Regge gravity from spinfoams: Introduction

 The paper is organized as follows.
-First, we review the definition of the EPRL/FK spinfoam model in the Bloch coherent state basis for angular momentum.
-In the subsequent two sections we perform the continuum and semiclassical limit.
-After discussing the extension to the Lorentzian signature, we generalize the analysis to the case where a boundary state is present, and motivate an asymptotic formula for the spinfoam transition amplitudes in the semiclassical regime.
-In the last section we give some outlooks for the future developments.
+First, we review the definition of the EPRL-FK spinfoam model and cast it in a form suitable for the analysis.
+In the two subsequent sections we perform the flipped limit and the classical limit.
+Then we extend the discussion to the Lorentzian signature and give more details on the boundary state amplitude.
+We conclude with some outlooks for future developments.

-Throughout the paper we work in natural units $G=\hbar=c=1$, but will restore some of those constants when needed.
-In particular, restoring only $\hbar$ the Planck length is $l_P=\sqrt\hbar$.
+Throughout the paper we work in units $8\pi G=\hbar=c=1$, but will restore some of these constants when needed.
+In particular, restoring only $\hbar$ the Planck length is $l_P\simeq\sqrt\hbar$.